edbfer/synthpp/README.md

    - Simple delay;
    - Delay with feedback, echo.

   This marks, however, the first prototype of the program, with a working audio engine and two working audio widgets.
-We release the first version of this very almost pre- alpha software: <B> 0.1-alpha </B>
+We release the first version of this very almost pre-alpha software: <B> 0.1-alpha </B>

   ## Please read: Information

-  This software is still in development, definitely very buggy, and done by someone which is not a professional IT-designer/programmer/...
-While it "works", I cannot promise it won't burn down your house, or kill your gold fish -- it's your risk.
+  This software is still in development, definitely very buggy, and done by someone who is not a professional IT designer/programmer/...
+While it "works", I cannot promise it won't burn down your house, or kill your goldfish -- it's your risk.
 Jokes aside, it is "as-is", don't expect a fully polished software, or one that has been professionally designed and quality assessed.